Kimitoshi Nōgawa: Career

 On April 12, 2005 it was reported that Nougawa had apparently signed with Canon Yaoundé in Cameroon on a one-year contract and that he would be the first Japanese player to play in Africa.
-Nogawa, it was reported, moved to the Cameroon because of the "country's football reputation" and because he admired Patrick Mboma, who played in Japan.
+Nogawa, it was reported, moved to Cameroon because of the "country's football reputation" and because he admired Patrick Mboma, who played in Japan.
 Komodo Sport, a sports management company based in Indonesia and owned by Maboang Kessack, who played for Cameroon at the 1990 World Cup, was reported as being behind this deal.

 However, as it turned out, no contract had been signed and after five days in Yaoundé the player left, despite earlier promising to win the national championship with the club.

 International career

-He represented Japan at the U-17 level.
+He represented Japan at the U17 level.